 Our guiding principles for reform within a State Constitutional Convention include:

 Fair Elections.
 Elections should be impartial, neutral and equitable, minimizing partisan and financial interests.
 Voting should be accessible, easy, consequential, and expected.

 Honest and Ethical Government.
-The constitution should include stronger ethics regulations, with vigorous oversight and established ethical requirements for public officials.
+The constitution should include stronger ethics regulations, with vigorous oversight, term limits and established ethical requirements for public officials.

 Accountable and Balanced Government.
 As the Legislature and governor work together to pass laws and budgets, their actions should be transparent, with a more equitable balance of power.

 A More Effective Court System.
 The judicial branch must be updated to streamline and enhance operations, with a consolidated trial court system and merit-based appointments for judges.

 Robust and Functional Local Government.
 Municipal governments must be empowered to manage more of their affairs and to represent and provide services to New Yorkers adequately.